-Verdict / This is an inexpensive fifth burner that will come in handy if you are on vacation or traveling and not in a hurry to prepare food.
+Verdict / The Proctor Silex 34101P is an inexpensive burner that may come in handy when you vacation or travel – if you’re not in a hurry to prepare food.

 The Proctor Silex 34101P hot plate is small, lightweight and easy to pack in case you want to whip up some hot food in a hotel room or RV.
 It is a coil burner, and it takes considerably longer to cook food than an induction hot plate.

 When we melted chocolate chips on low heat in a double boiler, our first batch simply sat there and didn't melt.
 The red light was on, but we didn't realize for some time that the burner wasn’t heating at all.
 For our second batch, we turned up the heat just a bit more, and it took 16 minutes and 57 seconds to melt the chocolate.
 In another test, it took 10 minutes and 25 seconds to bring room-temperature water to a rolling boil – slower than most other models we tested.